-Let me back up and tell you what the main storyline is.
+Let me back up and tell you what the main storyline of Things I Know About Love.
 Livia (who lives in England) has had a fairly rough past couple of years, what with being diagnosed with Leukemia around the age of 14.
 Her friends have been lovely about it, but there is definitely some awkwardness there and she certainly missed out on many normal high school experiences.
 And the boy who dumped her when she went back into the hospital for a week because he couldn’t deal with a girlfriend who once had leukemia?
 It’s not doing a lot for her confidence.

 Now, after graduation, she’s going to America to visit her brother who is studying at Princeton.
 She’s hoping for a new start, where people don’t know her as “the girl who had leukemia” and maybe even have a little summer romance.
 And, of course, she’ll be detailing the whole thing on her private blog.

 And within days of arriving, she meets Adam, who happens to be from England too, and one of her brother’s good friends (in fact, Livia met Adam several years earlier in passing).
 And after a brief hiccup, they are dating and he’s also, surprise, totally Mr. Perfect.

 If we examine the facts carefully, it is a pretty basic setup for a nice fluffy teen romance.
 But then, if you haven’t guessed from the four million times I’ve alluded to it thus far, things take a turn for the mega-serious.